ahilbers/importance_subsampling/README.md

 All files required to create the PSM.

-- `model_files/`: repository containing all model files (in the correct format) for the employed PSM.
-It is created in the open source model generator _Calliope_ (see acknowledgements), version 0.6.2
+- `model_files/`: repository containing all model files for the employed PSM, in open source model generation _Calliope_ (see acknowledgements), version 0.6.2
 - 'data/': repository containing data files
-  - 'demand_wind.csv': demand and wind timeseries used in paper, across 36-year period 1980-2015
+  - `demand_wind.csv`: demand and wind timeseries used in paper, across 36-year period 1980-2015
-  - 'demand_wind_national_grid.csv': demand and wind timeseries used in supplementary material
+  - `demand_wind_national_grid.csv`: demand and wind timeseries used in supplementary material

 ### Sample code

 Sample code that builds the PSM and runs it using timeseries data subsampled using the _importance subsampling_ methodology.
-The code is designed to run with 'Python' 3.6 with 'numpy' and 'pandas' and _Calliope_ version 0.6.2.
+The code is designed to run with `Python` 3.6 with `numpy` and `pandas` and _Calliope_ version 0.6.2.

 The code can be run as follows from a unix command line: